ADI-Academy/EnvironmentSetup/README.md

 ### 2. The Virtual Environment
 **READ THIS: ITS IMPORTANT**
-Most of professional python coding is done in a **Virtual Environment**, or virtualenv for short, a tool to create an isolated **python environment**.
-When programmer's refer to the "python environment", they are talking about the collection of software and files that give developers tools to use the language.
-The software component includes the python binary (what the system calls when you type `python3`) and some other useful tools that we will cover later including `pip` and `wheel`.
-The second main component is the collection of **libraries** that a developer has downloaded.
-It is often said that python has a library for everything and it is indeed this feature of python that gives the language so much power and versatility.
+Proper python development should be done in a **Virtual Environment**, or `virtualenv` for short. `virtualenv` is a tool to create an isolated **python environment**, the collection of software and files that give developers tools to use the language (including `python` and `pip`).

+Why do we need this isolated environment?
+Suppose you're using Software X, and it depends on version 1.0 of SomeLibrary.
+Everything's fine until you start working on Project Y, which depends on version 2.0 of SomeLibrary.
+How can you work with both applications when they depend on conflicting pieces of software?
+As your project expands, how do you prevent your dependencies from becoming a mess.

-The main use of the virtualenv is to simulate an **isolated python environment** complete with its own set of binaries (`python`, `pip`, etc.) and a clean set of libraries.
-This allows you to separate different projects with different requirements and prevent your application from being polluted by differences in library versions, cross-platform differences, etc. Beginners to python often find the process of setting up and using a virtualenv rather tedious but the benefits of good practice with python cannot be overstated.
+The main use of an isolated environment is to give you a clean set of python libraries so that your projects do not interfere and pollute each other's requirements.
+Beginners to python often find the process of setting up and using a `virtualenv` rather tedious but the benefits of isolating your environment cannot be overstated.

-*Advanced (optional):* More specifically, the virtualenv simply contains a copy of the python binaries and a separate, initially empty, folder for the python libraries.
-When you activate your environment (see below), a script prepends the virtualenv python to your path and changes some system python variables to allow you to use the isolated python libraries.
+*Advanced (optional):* More specifically, the `virtualenv` simply contains a copy of the python binaries and a separate, initially empty, folder for the python libraries.
+When you activate your virtual environment (see below), a script prepends the `virtualenv` python to your path and changes some system python variables to allow you to use the isolated python libraries.

 #### Setting up your virtualenv
 **NOTE:** If you are not familiar with the Command Line, there are just a few commands that you need to be familiar with: